AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/spells.md

 - *Z-Dimension Blocks*: With this ticked, it will ignore collisions with Z-Dimension blocks on the map.

 ### Event
 >Selecting this type will open this contain window on the spell editor.
 Upon casting, it will process an event selected.
-Refer to the `Event` section of the page for more information on how to create events!
+Refer to the [Events](https://docs.freemmorpgmaker.com/en-US/events/introduction/) documentation for more information on how to create events!

 ![Event](https://github.com/Richy1111/Intersect-Documentation/assets/72468758/4522beac-6c92-41b2-afdb-6f4f081b22ac)